This post may contain affiliate links. See my affiliate disclosure policy.

 • Coarse sea salt: Why coarse?
 It’s crunchy and adds a burst of flavor.
 Feel free to use whatever salt you have on hand, or check the packaging from the frozen beans as they might include a packet of coarse salt in there.

-I love adding sauce to everything, yet I kept this recipe simple because this is the way my family eats it, just sea salt and that’s it!
+I love adding spices to pretty much everything, yet I kept this recipe simple because this is the way my family eats it, just crunchy sea salt and that’s it!
 If you want to go the seasoned route then read on.

 How to Boil Edamame